riso basics

 We’ll print it!

-We print each colour one at a time and layer them up to make a multi-coloured riso print.
+We’ll print each colour one at a time and layer them up to make a multi-coloured riso print.
+Once they’re ready, come and pick them up from our studio in Leith.

 Print file checklist

-• Send a separate grayscale PDF for each ink colour
+• Create a separate grayscale PDF for each ink colour

 • Name your files clearly, eg. yourname_artwork_inkcolour.pdf